8cH9azbsFifZ/codec/README.txt

 ------

 Still in experimental/development stage - no 2400 bit/s codec
-available yet.
+available yet, but we are getting very close!

 Progress to date:

-1. Unquantised encoder (sinenc) and decoder (sinedec) running under Linux/gcc, pitch estimator untested.
+1. Unquantised encoder (sinenc) and decoder (sinedec) running under Linux/gcc.
 The decoder (sinedec) is a test-bed for various modelling and quantisation options - these are controlled via command line switches.

-2. LPC modelling working and first pass LSP vector quantiser working at 37 bits/frame with acceptable voice quality.
-Lots could be done to improve this.
+2. LPC modelling working nicely and there is a first pass LSP vector quantiser working at 32 bits/frame with acceptable voice quality.
+   Lots could be done to improve this (e.g. improved quality and reduced bit rate).

 3. Phase model developed that uses 0 bits for phase and 1 bit/frame
    for voiced/unvoiced decision.
+An experimental post filter has been developed to improve performance for speech with background noise.

-4. Non-Linear Pitch (NLP) pitch estimator working OK, could use a pitch tracker to improve a few problem frames.
+4. Non-Linear Pitch (NLP) pitch estimator working OK, and a simple pitch tracker has been developed to help with some problem frames.

+5. An algorithm for decimating sinusoidal model parameters from the native 10ms rate to a 20ms rate has been developed.
+A 20ms frame rate is required for 2400 bit/s coding.

+Current work areas:

+1. Reduce CPU Load of the first order phase model fit.
+Apart from that the codec runs very quickly.

+2. Write separate encoder and decoder functions and demo programs for the alpha 2400 bit/s codec.
+Currently most of the processing happens inside the sinedec program.

 [[source]]
 The Source Code